dnmvisser/ansible_role_template_tree/README.md

 # Example 2

-Same as above, but also verify the integrity of any images using the `identity` command (from the ImageMagick package):
+Same as above, but also verify the integrity of any images using the `identify` command (from the ImageMagick package):

 ```yaml
 - hosts: web